 Juggling real estate with sports

-Salt says having supportive clients is what makes balancing work and competition possible.
+Salt says having supportive clients who support her Canadian Paralympian dream is what makes balancing work and competition possible.
 “It’s definitely not easy to manage work and training,” said Salt.
 “But when you’re passionate about something, you learn to balance.”

 The flexible schedule the career offers is another reason Salt loves the world of real estate.
 On top of always pushing herself to new levels of competition, Salt says she loves to be a part of unique and different things—which is why she chose to work as a Zolo agent.
 “I love the concept of having a strong online presence,” she said.
 “I actually use our app myself because it’s so easy to check for new listings.”

 Currently, Michelle Salt is preparing for an upcoming fitness competition before she heads into offseason and summertime.
 Although her 2018 Paralympic finish wasn’t what she had hoped for, she says the experience couldn’t have been better.
 “We are all there cheering each other on and we’re happy when we see someone on the podium—no matter who that person might be.”